zainafzal88/blog/_posts/2020-05-21-hosting-at-home.md

 root /var/www/[folder-where-you-uploaded-your-site]
 ```
-11. Save and quit the file by press `ESC` and typing `:wq`
+12. Save and quit the file by press `ESC` and typing `:wq`
-12. Check if you synatx error in the config files by running
+13. Check if you synatx error in the config files by running
 ```
-nginx -t
+sudo nginx -t
 ```

 **Code Explanation**